-Currently St Helena and BOSH do not have any FATCA compliance issues.
-Accordingly, St Helena has not negotiated an IGA nor has it currently considered FATCA in any degree.
+As of the time of writing in 2020, St Helena and BOSH do not have any FATCA compliance issues.
+Accordingly, St Helena had not negotiated an IGA nor had it considered FATCA in any degree.

-If St Helena wishes to expand its Company Registry services and offer incorporation and administration services to non-residents, compliance with both CRS and FATCA will be necessary in order to comply with the international requirements on accounts held ultimately for individuals resident within the CRS countries or (with regard to FATCA) in the US.
+To expand St Helena's Company Registry services and offer incorporation and administration services to non-residents, compliance with both CRS and FATCA is necessary in order to comply with the international requirements on accounts held ultimately for individuals resident within the CRS countries or (with regard to FATCA) in the US.
 This can be done either within St Helena or by an appointed representative.
-For information on how an appointed service provider could assist St Helena with some of these issues, please see below under Key issue 4 - effective regulation of the Companies Registry.